Franciscan Friar Alexander Di Lella Dies in New Jersey

 Fr.
 Di Lella was born on Aug.
 14, 1929, in Paterson to Alessandro and Adelaide (née Grimaldi) Di Lella.
 After attending St. Bonaventure School, he enrolled in St. Joseph Seraphic Seminary in Callicoon, N.Y., graduating in 1947.

 He was received into the Order of Friars Minor on Aug.
 12, 1949, by Fr.
 Thomas Plassmann, OFM, in Paterson, where he professed his first vows a year later.
 Fr.
 Di Lella professed his final vows as a Franciscan on Sept.
-17, 1953 at the Franciscan Monastery of the Holy Land in Washington, D.C.
-He was ordained to the priesthood there by Archbishop Amleto Cicogani on Sept.
+17, 1953 at Holy Name College in Washington, D.C.
+He was ordained to the priesthood in the Franciscan Monastery for the Holy Land Church by Archbishop Amleto Cicogani on Sept.
 8, 1955.